athomasq/athomasq.github.io/investing/investor-updates.md

 I get it; some amount of pitching is natural and maybe even necessary.
 Even with investors, you still want to put your best foot forward.
 But if your updates are full of irrelevant verbiage while skirting around actual issues, your investors *will* recognize it, and more likely than not, write you off as a founder in denial.

-The other reason to be candid is simply this: investors want to help.
-They can't help if they're not informed.
-If you have to brief them from scratch every time you ask for something, it's ineffecient and leads to low-quality help.
+The other reason to be candid is simply this: investors want to help --  and they can't help if they're not informed.
+If you have to brief them from scratch every time you ask for something, it's ineffecient and leads to low-quality input.
 It also precludes "serendipitous" help -- eg. an investor reads your update, and although there's no explicit ask, they reach out because something in there sparks some thoughts that might be relevant.

-My favourite founder update in recent times began like this: *"Well, [REDACTED] was a pretty crap month."*  That kind of honesty builds a lot of trust.
+My favourite founder update in recent times began like this: *"Well, that was a pretty crap month."*  That kind of transparency builds a lot of trust.

 #### What should I include in an investor update?